-Skagit Valley College admits students on a Quarterly first come, first served basis.
+Skagit Valley College admits students on a quarterly first-come, first-served basis.
 If you are a high school graduate and you apply to the college, you are eligible for admission.
 If you are not a high school graduate, and you are 18 years of age or older, you may be admitted if:

-- 1. Your high school class has graduated; OR - 2.
-Your high school district has released you; OR - 3.
-You have successfully completed the General Educational Development (GED[®]) (or other high school equivalency) test
+- 1. Your high school class has graduated; or - 2.
+Your high school district has released you; or - You have successfully completed the General Educational Development (GED[®]) or other high school equivalency test

-If you are under the age of 18 and a high school junior or senior, you may apply to be conditionally admitted.
-Students who seek to be conditionally admitted must receive permission to enroll from the high school district in which you reside and the Skagit Valley College Associate Dean of Enrollment Services.
+If you are under the age of 18 and a high school junior or senior, you may apply to participate in the Running Start Program.
+If you are not a high school junior or senior, you may seek to be conditionally admitted after receiving permission to enroll from the high school district in which you reside and the Skagit Valley College Associate Dean of Enrollment Services.

-Students are admitted to SVC in the order applications are received.
-During registration, if a course fills, students who could not enroll in the course may place themselves on a wait list.
-As vacancies occur, students on the wait list will be enrolled in the order in which they appear on the wait list.
+Students are admitted to SVC in the order applications are received, as well as the quarter in which they want to begin.
+During registration, if a course fills, students who could not enroll in the course may place themselves on a course wait list.
+As vacancies occur, students on the course wait list will be enrolled in the order in which they appear on the wait list.
 See additional information about wait list procedures on the SVC website.